Auditions for an 8-actor production of The Courage to Right a Woman’s Wrongs

 AUDITION INFORMATION

-Callbacks will be in person in Burien Thurs.
-Feb.
-5 from 6 to 10 pm.
-There may also be an alternate callbacks date.
-Actors will be called only as needed, not for the entire time period.
+Callbacks will be in person in Burien, Thurs.
+May 7 from 6:30 to 10 pm with alternate callbacks held if needed Sat.
+May 9 from 1 to 5 pm.
+Actors will only be called as needed, and not for the entire time period.

-To audition, please make an appointment, and provide a resume and headshot (or a list of theater experience and a recent photo of you) to auditions@BATtheatre.org, or call 206-242-5180 and leave a message.
+To audition, please make appointment, and provide resume and headshot (or a list of theater experience and recent photo of you) to auditions@BATtheatre.org, or call 206-242-5180 and leave a message.

 If you have a conflict with audition times, let us know, and we may be able to work out another Zoom time.
 Self-taped video auditions will also be accepted.
 If you have access needs, please let us know.
 If there is anything that will help make you comfortable in our auditions, please ask.